creativescala/case-study-gradient-descent/docs/index.md

 - a function with a parameter (`a`) that we want to learn in response to data; and
 - a way of measuring the quality of our current choice of parameter (the loss);

 Now the final piece of the puzzle is to tell the computer how to adjust the parameter to reduce the loss.
 This gets us to gradient descent.
 The *gradient* of a function is just a fancy word for the function's slope.
-So what we need to do is calculate the gradient of the loss function with respect to `a`, meaning find how changes in `a` relate to changes in loss, and move `a` in the direction that reduces the loss.
+So what we need to do is calculate the gradient of the loss function with respect to `a`, meaning:

+1. find how changes in `a` relate to changes in loss, and
+2. move `a` in the direction that reduces the loss.

+We use the term *differentiation* for finding the gradient of a function.

 To really formalize this we need to be a bit more precise about about the error function.
 For one particular data point, the loss is